 Young spring shoots are also quite tasty.
 They are first peeled, and then eaten raw or cooked like asparagus.

-This plant was widely used by Native American groups for both food and a myriad of medicinal uses, including skin and digestive ailments.
+Native American peoples, wild foragers, and sustainable gardeners have and continue to value this plant for both food and a myriad of medicinal uses, including skin and digestive ailments.
 Both berries and shoots are rich in Vitamin C and A.